sagemath/trac_to_gh/Issue 5936.md

 # Issue 5936: result of graph query should be iterable -- make more pythonic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5936

 Original creator: was